Dental practices have been instructed to remain open in all tiers of COVID-19 restrictions and throughout the current lockdown.

 While it is not possible to eliminate the risk associated with coronavirus in dentistry, this risk is currently being managed by:

-- operating a telephone triage service and booking face-to-face appointments only when necessary
+- operating a telephone triage service to book face-to-face appointments

-- vastly reducing the number of face-to-face appointments each day, and asking patients to attend alone to help social distancing
+- asking patients to attend alone to help social distancing

 - use of appropriate PPE

 - avoiding aerosol generating dental treatment where possible